Enumeration Algorithms for Conjunctive Queries with Projection

+As warm-up, we show an algorithm for $Q_{\texttt{\upshape two-path}} = \pi_{x,z} (R(x,y) {\Join} S(y,z))$ that achieves $O(|D|^2/|\tOUT_{\Join}|)$ delay with linear preprocessing time.
 At a high level, we will decompose the join into two subqueries with disjoint outputs.
 The subqueries will be generated based on whether a valuation for $x$ is \emph{light} or not based on its degree in relation $R$.
 For all light valuations of $x$ (degree at most $\delta$), we will show that their enumeration is achievable with delay $\delta$.
 For the heavy $x$ valuations, we will show that they also can be computed {\em on-the-fly} while maintaining the delay guarantees.